ronlinet/firestore-php/README.md

 ## Installation

-* Create a folder named 'package' in app root directory
+* Create a folder named 'package/opensource' in app root directory
-* Extract this package in the "package" folder
+* Extract this package in the "package/opensource" folder
 * Update autoload in composer
 ```
     "autoload": {